Mark your calendars for June 10-20 and tune in to OKC’s premier film festival from the comfort of your home.

 deadCenter Film Festival is a tried-and-true summertime event that takes place each June in Oklahoma City with a mission to promote, encourage and celebrate the independent film arts across the metro and beyond.
 The name “deadCenter” refers to Oklahoma City, the "dead center" of the United States, and the "dead center" of the downtown Oklahoma City metro area, where the festival is typically held.

 This event started in OKC in 2001 with two brothers, 50 fans and hotdogs catered in by the brothers’ mom.
-Today, deadCenter Film Festival is Oklahoma’s largest film festival and this year celebrates its 20-year anniversary of hosting award-winning films, filmmaker panels, celebrity discussions, screenplay readings, film classes and more.
+Today, deadCenter Film Festival is Oklahoma’s largest film festival and this year marks the 21st annual event for hosting award-winning films, filmmaker panels, celebrity discussions, screenplay readings, film classes and more.